 Now, the school is on a mountain, with the dorm and all the other buildings on mini-mountains.
 So going towards town, downhill, was a breeze and quite enjoyable. the return trip?
 Deadly!

 We made it halfway up the hill before our legs cried for mercy and we conceded to the stark reality that we were definitely out of shape.
-Just hearing them talk about biking to the beach and back gave me phantom back pain.
+Just hearing them talk about biking to the beach and back that evening gave me phantom back pain.
 We will see if I can get motivated for that journey.
 I’m not making any promises.

 In my first post I mentioned someone named ODIN, without exactly giving a back story as to why I was elated to see said person.